 When developing your keyword strategy for multilingual and international SEO, it is crucial to consider variations, synonyms, and regional differences in your target keywords.
 Individuals across different linguistic backgrounds may use diverse terms or phrases to express the same intent, and various regions within a language or country may have unique dialects, colloquialisms, and preferences for specific terms.
 By incorporating these variations and tailoring your keywords to account for regional differences, you can encompass a wider range of pertinent searches and enhance the effectiveness of your multilingual and international SEO keyword research.

-• Overlooking Voice and Mobile Search
+• Overlooking Voice Search and AI SEO

 • Focusing Solely on High Search Volume Keywords